cassowarii/zucchinibread.js/README.md

 });
 ```

 This will pull the proper music files.
 Note that if you do not specify a file extension, it will add either `.mp3` or `.ogg` depending on what is supported by your browser. (if you don't want to do both, it defaults to mp3 and I think most browsers nowadays support mp3?
 Firefox didn't used to I'm pretty sure.)
 Or you can just give the file extension like a normal person.
+Anyway, these are just normal `audio` objects, except that they automatically pause when you click out of the game if `run_in_background` is set to false.

+Also, you can mute the game's sound with `game.mute()`, unmute with `game.unmute()`, or toggle mute with `game.toggle_mute()`.

 ### If you please, draw me a sheep